Skip to main content

 The optional h suffix to the comput unit count indicates high-performance (e.g. high freq or special high bandwidth gfx memory such as HBM); h can be duplicated for even higher performance.

--ib indicates Inifinband networking.
+-ib indicates Infiniband networking.

 More extensions will be forthcoming.

-Extensions need to be specified in the above mentioned order.
+Extensions need to be specified in the above-mentioned order.

 Proposal Examples